The Cheap Show

-The Cheap Show is a syndicated game show parody that was broadcast in the United States in1978 and 1979.
+The Cheap Show is a syndicated game show parody that was broadcast in the United States in 1978 and 1979.
 It was produced by Chris Bearde and hosted by Dick Martin, joined by hostess Wanda (Janelle Price).
 The show's announcer was Charlie O'Donnell.

 Gameplay

 Two couples competed to win cheap junk prizes and save their loved ones from slapstick "torture", which consisted of the show "taking a cheap shot at" them of some sort, with the winning couple having the chance to win real prizes at the end of the show.

 Main game

 There were three rounds, each consisting of one question.
 Two celebrities composed a panel; a seat was reserved for a third, who was always a "no-show" for some mysterious reason.
 For each round, the panel was asked a question.
 One celebrity gave the correct answer, while the other gave a bluff.

 Each couple was divided, with the female at the contestants' podium, and the male trapped inside "The Punishment Pit".
 The first answering contestant guessed which celebrity was telling the truth.
 If she was correct, that couple scored one point and a cheap "prize" (such as an old bee smoker or a burned-out hair dryer), while the other player's loved one was "punished" with a pie in his face, slime or some other sloppy substance.
 If she was incorrect, her own loved one received his punishment and the opposing couple won the point and the "prize".

 In the second round, the other couple was given the guess, and the same procedure was followed.

-The first two rounds were worth one point each, and the third round was worth 20 points - this rendered the first two useless from a competitive standpoint.
-Whichever contestant had the most points "at the end of three rounds" advanced to the bonus round.
+The first two rounds were worth one point each, while the third round awarded 20.
+The higher-scoring couple after three rounds won the game, which rendered the first two irrelevant for purposes of determining the final outcome.